abhiTronix/raspberry-pi-cross-compilers/README.md

 ### Side Note:
 *Building GCC 8.2.0 with the given cross compiler took about 45 minutes on my Ubuntu machine on all cores.
 Compare this with the straight 15~20 hours needed to build GCC 8.2.0 directly on Pi 3B+(+24 hours on Rpi2) at full CPU Load plus memory swapping needed and you will see the advantage of having a cross compiler on your main machine.*

-## Binaries Download?
+## Binaries Download:
 Compressed Binary Files are already available in this repo.
-You can easily download them through your Bash/Terminal:
+You can easily download them through your Bash/Terminal:<br>
 `wget https://media.githubusercontent.com/media/abhiTronix/raspberry-pi-cross-compilers/master/<filename e.g gcc-6.3.0-rpi.tar.bz2>`

 ## Extracting & Linking: